TranscryptOrg/parcel-transformer-transcrypt/README.md

 ### Notes
-This has been tested with Node version 16 and npm version 8 on Linux
+This has been tested with:
+- Linux OS
+- Python/Transcrypt version 3.9
+- Python/Transcrypt version 3.7
+- Node version 16
+- npm version 8

 If you are using Linux and start getting errors stating *"No space left on device"*, see the Parcel website for [how to fix it](https://parceljs.org/features/development/#linux%3A-no-space-left-on-device).